 The scope of the project is well defined.
-Changes to the scope will most likely be driven by budget issues or changes in federal regulations.
-For instance, the scope and schedule currently takes into account upgrading the facility to meet current ADA requirements.
+Changes to the scope will most likely be driven by budget issues, public input, NEPA findings, or changes in federal regulations.
+For instance, the scope and schedule currently takes into account upgrading the roads to meet current ADA requirements.
 In Tennessee, the DOT has adopted the current version of PROWAG, and the scope reflects that.
 However, since PROWAG has not yet been adopted, there is the possibility that its requirements may change or that the interpretation of the requirements may change.
 If that happens, those changes could impact the scope, schedule, and budget of the proposed improvements.
-Flexibility has been built into the scope in anticipation of some changes in regulations.
+Flexibility has been built into the scope of the project as described in the NEPA documents in anticipation of some changes in regulations.
 So, the extent of the changes will determine if the risk has been adequately mitigated.
+If the scope of the project changes significantly after the NEPA document has been approved, a re-evaluation of the NEPA document may be required, which would likely cause delays to the project design completion.

-Budget risks have been mitigated using reasonable contingencies based on the status of the design at this time.
+Budget risks have attempted to be mitigated by using reasonable contingencies based on the status of the design at this time, as described in the "Basis for Cost Estimate" section.
 Schedule risk mitigation is discussed in the Project Schedule section.